dladams/hdcoldbox/README.md

 Replace hdproc with hdproc-cnr to generate noise plots with CNR (correlated noise removal).
 Now the adcprp plots have CNR noise vs channel-tick and samrms has noise vs channel.
-Note, that the plots are generated with a gain of one and the noise units are realls ADC counts rathr than the indicated ke/tick.
+Note, that the plots are generated with a gain of one and the noise units are realls ADC counts rather than the indicated ke/tick.

+## Notes

 Juy 20, 2022: This package and dunedataprep were updated to improve the labels on the channel-tick plots.
 See [dunedataprep issue 5](https://github.com/DUNE/dunedataprep/issues/5).
 Users will have too build the head of dunedataprep until that mod is released.